DrThomasAger/smile/README.md

 In the front-end, we only show the user the part of the response that uses the **thinking preparation**, rather than showing the thinking itself.

-*The following example includes specific style preferences in the respone language (positivity, density, formatting) to demonstrate Smile's expressiveness - your own Smile prompts can enforce completely different requirements.*

 This prompt is a peek behind the curtain at how a LLM can prepare an **intelligent** response: